 Know your Stuff

-The most important rule of handling controversial topics is to know what you’re talking about.
+The most important rule in handling controversial topics is to know what you’re talking about.
 Only weigh in on controversial topics where you have some expertise or unique insights.
 For example, if you’re a healthcare provider, you should consider weighing in on the impacts of the Affordable Care Act.
-On the flip side, as a healthcare provider, your audience probably doesn’t expect you to have any valuable insights on the new tax code.
+On the flip side, as a healthcare provider, your audience probably doesn’t expect you to have any valuable insights into the new tax code.

-In addition, make sure you have plenty of research you can cite – such as studies, white papers, articles, etc.
+In addition, make sure you have plenty of research you can cite–such as studies, white papers, articles, etc.

 Most everyone has an opinion about controversial subjects, so you can expect readers to feel strongly one way or another.
 If you’re writing an article on a controversial subject, the article should have a good degree of objectivity to it.
 Lay out the facts and cite your research.
 You can even quote other experts and authorities.
-That being said, don’t be afraid to share your interpretation of what all these means.
+That being said, don’t be afraid to share your interpretation of what it all means.
 After all, you’re an expert and that’s why people are reading this article.